Virginia Court Records

 How are Divorce Records Generated in Virginia?

-Virginia Divorce Records are documents that prove and give details of divorces that were granted between erstwhile married couples.
-There are 8.1 divorces out of every 1,000 women above 15 years of age.
+Virginia Divorce Records are documents that prove and give details of divorces granted between erstwhile married couples.
+There are 8.1 divorces for every 1,000 women over 15 years of age.

-Marriage can either be dissolved through divorce or annulment.
-An annulment means making void a marriage that was contracted against laid out statutes.
-A marriage can be annulled if any of the parties lacked the capacity to give consent to the marriage or if the marriage is prohibited in accordance with § 20–38.1 of the Code of Virginia.
+Generally, marriages may be dissolved through divorce or annulment.
+An annulment means making a marriage contracted against the laid-out statutes void.
+A marriage may also be annulled if any of the parties lacked the capacity to give consent or if the marriage is prohibited in accordance with § 20–38.1 of the Code of Virginia.

-If the marriage was legally contracted, then it can be dissolved through divorce.
+If the marriage was legally contracted, it can be dissolved through divorce.
 There were nine grounds of divorce in Virginia.
-Five were repealed, bringing the tally to four according to the Code of Virginia § 20–91.
+5 were repealed, bringing the tally to four according to the Code of Virginia § 20–91.
 These grounds are:

 - Adultery

-- Conviction or imprisonment of a spouse for more than one year over a felony
+- Conviction or imprisonment of a spouse for more than one year for a felony

 - Cruelty or inhuman treatment